bramreinders97/view_selection_tool_dbt/README.md

 Note: `ViewSelectionAdvisor` assumes that all [destination nodes](## "Destination nodes are nodes in your DAG without an outgoing edge.
 In most cases, these nodes correspond to mart tables.") are already materialized as tables.
 Consequently, these nodes will not appear in the provided advice.

+Note 2: By default, `ViewSelectionAdvisor` only looks at materialization configurations of at most 2 models.
+This can be changed using the `max_materializations` variable (see [overview of variables](#possible-variables-for-vst-advise)).

 ## Installation Instructions
 We assume you have a working dbt project for which you want advice.
 If so, follow the following
 steps:

 ### dbt part
 1. Include `ViewSelectionAdvisor` in your `packages.yml` file:
     ```yaml